turbot/steampipe-plugin-oci/docs/tables/oci_core_subnet.md

 ```

-### Find the number of available IP address in each subnet
+### Get the number of available IP address in each subnet

 ```sql
 select